-Ransomware Attack Continues To Plague Baltimore, Mayor Jack Young Says City Working To Resume Services
+Mayor Jack Young Open To Paying Ransom In Computer Attack, New Fix Allows Real Estate Transactions To Resume

 Mayor Jack Young said the city is working to resume services and cooperating with the FBI on their investigation.

-Young told WJZ’s Mike Hellgren, they city is looking for some workarounds.
+Young told WJZ’s Mike Hellgren, the city is looking for some workarounds.

 “We are looking at some workarounds to help the real estate industry,” Young said.
 “We have teams of lawyers and teams of experts who are familiar with this kind of thing that we’re facing in Baltimore and we’re hoping that we can have a fix for the real estate transactions but we have to make sure that it’s ok with the titling companies before we can move forward.”